Nithyaganesh43/le-crown-interiors-backend/src/router/admin.md

 ## Notes
 - All date filters expect ISO date strings (e.g., `2024-06-01`).
 - All responses are JSON.
 - All endpoints are GET and read-only (no mutation).
-- For graphing, use the analytics endpoints which return counts grouped by day or month.
 - All fields not shown in examples are standard MongoDB document fields.